 There's no vagueness or evasiveness about whodunnit there: it whacks you in the face with the identity of the murderer.
 If you want to name names and point fingers, there's often no better way to do it than with a passive construction.

-Let me add a reminder about a point made earlier: we have been talking about actions like damaging, tearing down, murdering, and so on.
+Let me now add a reminder about a point made earlier: we have been talking about actions like damaging, tearing down, murdering, and so on.
 These denote actions affecting physical objects.
 Not all verbs are like this.
 J is followed by K is a passive clause, but it doesn't talk about anybody doing anything to anything.
-It just has a VP of passive form, with a past participle, and its subject is understood the way the object would be understood in the earlier example K follows J. The passive construction is not defined in terms of active agents doing things to affected entities!
-Sometimes there is nothing doing anything to anything (consider It is believed to have been snowing at the time, where believed is the verb of a passive clause but it isn't by any stretch of the imagination a thing that someone believes).
+It just has a passice VP with a past participle, and its subject is understood the way the object would be understood in the earlier example K follows J. Key point: The passive construction is not defined in terms of active agents doing things to affected entities!
+After all, sometimes nothing is doing anything to anything: consider It is believed to have been snowing at the time, where believed is the verb of a passive clause but it isn't by any stretch of the imagination a thing that someone believes.
 The passive is defined in terms of syntactic notions like subject and object and transitive verb and participle.

-- The passive does not always involve a use of the copula (be).
+- The passive does not always involve a use of be.

 - The passive does not always involve masking the identity of the agent—it can be used to put the spotlight on the agent.